-where the phrasing would be far more cumbersome if we only had creation instructions:
+where the restriction to creation instructions would make things far more cumbersome:

+'''

-new_object: TYPE -- Declare local variable just for this purpose ... create new_object.make (...) some_routine (..., new_object, ...)
+new_object: TYPE -- Declare local Variable just for this purpose

+...

+create new_object.make (...)

+some_routine (..., new_object, ...)

+'''

-Extensive, experienced users found that such schemes occurred frequently and caused useless effort and distraction.
+Experienced users found that such schemes occurred frequently and caused useless effort and distraction.
 It's not a matter of keystrokes, as a longer form is preferable when it adds relevant information; it's a matter of not wasting one's time in repetitive schemes that bring nothing new and obscure the truly relevant parts of the software.
 So the two mechanisms, creation instructions and creation expressions, are both useful because they cover complementary needs.

-A similar example is "Unique" values and "Inspect" instructions.
+A similar example is and "Inspect" instructions.
 Because of Eiffel's emphasis on avoiding explicit discrimination and relying on dynamic binding instead, all in the name of modular, extensible, reusable architectures, the language did not initially (until 1989) include multi-branch mechanisms.
-As experience grew, it became clear that such mechanisms were still needed in some cases, where they did not conflict with object-oriented principles.
-Hence the introduction of Unique values (integer constants whose values do not have to be specified by the programmer, being instead chosen by the compiler) and Inspect instruction (a kind of case ... of discriminating on integers or characters).
+As experience grew, it became clear that such mechanisms were still needed in some cases, where they did not conflict with objectoriented principles.
+Hence the introduction of Inspect instruction (a kind of case ... of discriminating on integers or characters).
 It is significant that the original solution erred on the side of caution: only when extensive experience clarified the conditions under which explicit discrimination was still legitimate did we go for the corresponding extensions.
 Better be restrictive at first, and loosen the strings later when you fully understand what's truly needed and what would be mere featurism.

-4 TOLERANCE AND DISCIPLINE
+C.4 TOLERANCE AND DISCIPLINE

 Using the word "restrictive" reminds us of the somewhat disciplinarian attitude that is not infrequent in the software community.
 One commonly hears such phrases as "preventing the programmers from doing their dirty tricks".
-It is as if language designers were invested with a moral mission, and languages served as ramparts against the threat of the developers' natural uncleanliness.
+It is as if language designers were invested with a moral mission, and languages were a rampart against the threat of the developers' natural uncleanliness.

 I disagree with this view.
 (This will seem surprising to those who have heard Eiffel being categorized, I believe quite wrongly, as a language of the restrictive school.)
 Programming language designers are not in the chastity belt business.
-Their role, to repeat a comment which I first heard many years ago - at a Marktoberdorff summer school - from C.H.A.
+Their role, to repeat a comment which I first heard many years ago from C.H.A.
 Koster, is not to prevent developers from writing bad software (a hopeless endeavor anyway), but to enable them to write good software; and perhaps to make the task pleasurable as well.